zer0Kerbal/zer0Kerbal/README.md

 ## WHAT - clear vision

-- Kerbal Space Program exterior enhancements and adjustments
+- Kerbal Space Program exterior enhancements and adjustments.

 ## How - Strategy